Nimmagadda Ramesh Kumar

 Nimmagadda Ramesh Kumar was sworn in as 1st Andhra Pradesh State Election Commissioner (after Telangana separation) on 1 April 2016 by Governor Narasimhan.
 He belongs to 1982 batch of Indian Administrative Service.
 He served as Special Chief Secretary to Governor before this.
 He also worked as Executive Officer of Tirumala Tirupati Devasthanams(TTD) and as the Principal Secretary of Finance.

 Education

-He earned B.A.
+Yes He earned B.A.
 (History), LL.B.
 (Law) degrees and did his post graduate study in Economics.

 Career

 He was selected to Indian Administrative Service in 1982.
 His first job was as a Sub-collector in 1984.
 He served in different departments in various roles over his long career.
 He worked as the Special Chief Secretary to Governor until 31 March 2016 and was appointed as the State Election Commissioner for Andhra Pradesh by Chandra Babu Naidu.
 He also worked as the Executive Officer of Tirumala Tirupati Devasthanams(TTD) and as the Principal Secretary of Finance.